 While THC causes much of the euphoria cannabis is known for, isolated away from THC, CBD is a non-intoxicant and can attribute to both mental and physical relaxation.

-CBD boasts a wealth of therapeutic benefits appreciated by people seeking many of the phytonutrient benefits of cannabis without getting high.
+In fact, CBD boasts a wealth of therapeutic benefits appreciated by people seeking many of the phytonutrient benefits of cannabis without getting high.

-From post-traumatic stress disorder (PTSD), multiple sclerosis to irritable bowel syndrome, insomnia and certain mood disorders, both anecdotal evidence and research studies are showing that CBD has the capacity to be a beneficial and potent treatment in mitigating symptoms of disease.
+From post-traumatic stress disorder (PTSD), multiple sclerosis to irritable bowel syndrome, insomnia, and certain mood disorders, both anecdotal evidence and research studies are showing that CBD has the capacity to be a beneficial and potent treatment in mitigating symptoms of disease.

-Found mostly in the resin glands, or trichomes, expressed by female cannabis plants, CBD and THC are two of nearly 100 other cannabinoids.
 We have found that the human endocannabinoid system (ECS), which is similar to, and interacts with, our central nervous system, even produces its own cannabinoids!